-Other considerations in plant selection cut across the categories discussed above.
+Other considerations in plant selection cut across the categories previously discussed.
 Depending on where you are starting your new garden, limiting factors may come into play.
-Do you live in a region plagued by deer pests?
+Do you live in an area plagued by deer and/or pests, like moles and voles?
 Will your new garden be subjected to drought conditions?
 Will you be starting a garden in the type of salt-laden soil characteristic of seaside communities?

 Sometimes, you are lucky and get a two-for-one deal on such specialty plants.
-For example, lamb's ear (picture) is both deer-resistant and drought-resistant.
+For example, the lamb's ear is both deer-resistant and drought-resistant.

 The possibilities are endless when it comes to enhancing your landscape.
 Make a list of your favorite varieties of plants and flowers you enjoy, then add plants gradually over time as you get a feel for your outdoor space.
 Taking walks around your neighborhood is a good way to find inspiration.
 You may even find a gardener who will be happy to give you extra perennials they have thinned.